 My advice to you is:

-- Research which of your skills are transferable.
+- Research which of your abilities are transferable skills

 - Look at job descriptions for your new career and see what is asked of candidates.
-You will likely be surprised at how many of your skills and experiences apply.
+You’ll likely be surprised at how many of your skills and experiences apply!

 If you are still unsure about jumping in feet first, it might be worth looking into a job that would allow you to use aspects of both your new and old career.